DoonPeroo/ShelfPalace/README.md

 Technical setup, build instructions and project requirements can be documented here once the repository structure and development stack are finalized.

 ---

-## 🤝 Contributing

-ShelfPalace is currently a beta project.

-Bug reports, feature suggestions and feedback are welcome through GitHub Issues.

-When reporting a bug, please include:

-- App version
-- Device / operating system
-- Steps to reproduce
-- Expected behavior
-- Actual behavior
-- Screenshot, if applicable
----

 ## 🗺️ Possible Future Features